alipouw13/insurance-multi-agent/README.md

 # Contoso Claims - Multi-Agent Insurance Claims Platform

+> **⚠️ Demonstration Project**: This is a demonstration application showcasing the capabilities of Azure AI Foundry, Azure Content Understanding, and multi-agent architectures.
+It is not intended for production use without significant hardening, security review, and enterprise-grade implementation practices.

 ## Original Source

 This project is based on the [Insurance Multi-Agent Demo](https://github.com/alisoliman/insurance-multi-agent).
-It has been enhanced with **Azure AI Agent Service** integration for production-ready agentic workflows.
+It has been enhanced with **Azure AI Agent Service** integration and Content Understanding.

 We also referenced the [Content Processing Solution Accelerator](https://github.com/microsoft/content-processing-solution-accelerator) for implementing document processing and Azure Content Understanding integration.